anbox-cloud/discourse-docs/howto/stream/oob-data.md

  * Connecting to one specific data channel via the Unix domain socket exposed by the Anbox WebRTC platform
  * Passing the connected socket as a file descriptor to the Android application

-The `anbox-webrtc-data-proxy` system daemon runs in the Anbox container and registers an Android system service named `org.anbox.webrtc.IDataProxyService`.
+The `anbox-webrtc-data-proxy` system daemon runs in the Anbox Cloud instance and registers an Android system service named `org.anbox.webrtc.IDataProxyService`.
 This service allows Android developers to easily make use of binder interprocess communication (IPC) for data communication between an Android application and the Anbox WebRTC platform through a file descriptor.

 [note type="information" status="Note"]To interact with the `org.anbox.webrtc.IDataProxyService` system service, the Android application must be [installed as a system app](https://discourse.ubuntu.com/t/how-to-install-an-apk-as-a-system-app/27086). [/note]